 Lens Therapy Explained

+Lens therapy is prescribing for where you want your eyes to be rather than where they are now.
 Lens Therapy prevents your eyes from getting any worse and may improve your eyes so you won't have to wear compensative glasses (often misleadingly called corrective glasses).
 Lens Therapy glasses are the only truly corrective glasses.
 Yes, you are wearing preventive glasses for limited periods to prevent you from having to wear compensative glasses full time later!
-Lens therapy treats eyestrain while providing comfort and efficiency when wearing these specially prescribed glasses for near vision tasks.
-For those who already have a prescription, Lens Therapy is also available in a bifocal form.
-Research indicates eye strain causes nearsightedness, astigmatism, farsightedness, and other vision problems.
-Thus, with Lens Therapy we may prevent or even reverse these conditions as the eyestrain is eliminated. |

 Vision hygiene to accompany Lens Therapy: Seven Steps to improve your vision.